 Online and Storefront

-Below are a few well-known online shops, in addition to a few good brick-and-mortar establishments, to help you locate your perfect dress fabric.
+Below are a few well-known online shops and a few good brick-and-mortar establishments to help you locate your perfect dress fabric.

 Minnesota Fabric Stores

 Friends!
 If you live in the Twin Cities of Minneapolis or St. Paul or are just passing through, check out our local Minneapolis and St Paul fabric stores.

 We’ve got some good ones!
 CLICK below for more information: